 Indiana Jones and the Temple of Peril

 Located in Adventureland, Indiana Jones and the Temple of Peril is unique to Disneyland Paris and was the first ride (and only outdoor ride) to feature an inverted section of track.
 It is based on the Indiana Jones films with a concept based around a mine cart going through a temple before losing control and flipping over.
 The ride itself only lasts around 90 seconds but is one of the most thrilling rides at the park and has the highest height restriction, of 140cm, of all the parks in the world although it is no longer the most intense ride.
+This ride also has a FastPass queue and the tickets are usually the latest to seel out so it’s well worth looking for these later in the day when there are no others available.

 Pirates of the Caribbean

 The Pirates of the Caribbean ride, located in Adventureland, is based on the one of the same name found in California and was the basis for the film franchise.
 It has recently been updated to include some familiar faces such as Davy Jones and Captain Jack Sparrow.
 It is a log flume type ride and is not too extreme but does include a couple of small drops, one of which includes a photo station.
+The ride even includes a section where you go through the pirate-themed restaurant called Captain Jack’s.

 Buzz Lightyear Laser Blast